bugzilla/bugzilla/docs/en/rst/installing/linux.rst

 Next, do the :ref:`post-install-config`.

-XXXX How to we integrate the below (copied from the wiki)?
+.. todo:: How to we integrate the below (copied from the wiki)?

 Gentoo
 ======